amberswain28/project-portfolio/SQL Database Projects/README.md

 ---

-## 📂 Online Bookstore (Team Project)
+## Online Bookstore DB

-This was the **final project** of the course, developed collaboratively with one other student.
-We designed and implemented a fully functional online bookstore, applying everything learned during the semester to a real-world web application.
+This was the **final project** of the course, created with one other student.
+We designed and implemented a mock online bookstore, applying everything learned during the semester to a real-world web application.
+While the system was fully operational in terms of functionality, it was based on a **static dataset** — a snapshot representing the bookstore’s catalog, users, and orders at one moment in time.

 **Programs Used:**
-- SQL in Maria DB
+- SQL in MariaDB
 - PHP
 - HTML/CSS
 - MongoDB